-When conflict in your household gets out of control, a simple argument can escalate to the point where the police get called.
+Domestic Battery Lawyer in Bloomington ImageWhen conflict in your household gets out of control, a simple argument can escalate to the point where the police get called.
 If that happens, you may end up facing domestic battery charges.
 A domestic battery charge in Bloomington, Illinois, could result in almost a year in jail for a first offense.
 If you have prior convictions or aggravating circumstances, you could go to prison for several years.
-You need the help of a domestic violence defense lawyer in Bloomington today.
+A domestic violence charge is a serious matter that requires the guidance of an experienced Bloomington domestic violence lawyer to protect your rights and handle the legal process.
+You need the help of a domestic violence defense lawyer in Bloomington from Bruno Law Offices today.

 Domestic Battery Charges in Illinois